gzm55/project-settings-maven-extension/README.md

 ## Special fields in projects settings

-`servers.server[].configuration` will be merged deeply, and prefer ones in project settings.

 Some fields should be controlled only by the user, not any project, so they are always ignored and copied back from user or global level settings:

 * localRepository